kyz9rus/Simv2/README.md

 To run application just open this project in your IDE and run Main.main().
 The result will be in file output.xhtml.

-If you use IDEA you can exit configuration and add launch the browser after building (you need to set url to output.xhtml file in the IDEA window (it can be http://localhost:63342/simv2.2/output.xhtml))
+If you use IDEA you can edit configuration and add launch the browser after building (you need to set url to output.xhtml file in the IDEA window (it can be http://localhost:63342/simv2.2/output.xhtml))

+---
+If for different reasons IDE can't find the main class -> go to project settings and mark src folder as source.

+Also you can get error "invalid soure release: number" -> check in module settings: project sdk and project level version must have the same java version.

+Be sure that path to project compiler output set to folder "out" in root directory.